Sakhiur2022/Sakhiur2022/README.md

 - 👋 Hi, I’m sakhiur
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning DBMS

 <!---
 Sakhiur2022/Sakhiur2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.